CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-login-quick-tour.md

 * [Quick tour](#quick-tour)

  ### Overview
- This article makes a quick tour on login page and the panel after login to the platform.
+ This article makes a quick tour on login page and the panel after login to the platform in Applications site.

  ### Audience
  All users with Cloud Application Manager access.

  ### Prerequisites
- * Access to Cloud Application Manager, Management site.
+ * Access to Cloud Application Manager, [Applications site](https://cam.ctl.io/login).

 ___